 - Salt (I recommend sea salt)

-There’s no chopping or dicing of vegetables, unless you want to turn your broth into soup later.
-Just throw the above ingredients in a pot!
+There’s no chopping or dicing of vegetables unless you want to turn your broth into a soup later.
+Just throw the above ingredients into a pot!
 The salt is essential because it draws all the nutrition like the protein, calcium, minerals and amino acids out of the bones.

 Bring it to a rolling boil by cooking it on high.
 Then, put the lid on and reduce the heat to low.
 Now, you’re not going to believe this but I cook my stock for 2-3 days.
 You don’t have to of course.
 But the longer you cook it, the more nutrients you’ll pull from the bones.
 Three days is the max.